Guest post by Andrea Ledesma

 Luckily, someone’s made a script for that.

-I trackedss_dashboard #MCN2016 using TAGS v6.1.
+I tracked #MCN2016 using TAGS v6.1.
 Developed by Martin Hawksey, Innovation Community & Technology Officer at the Association for Learning and Technology (@mhawksey), TAGS is a Google Sheets template that pulls data from Twitter.
 It runs directly through Twitter’s API.

 In this instance, I set TAGS to search #MCN2016 every hour, on the hour starting November 1st.
 To control the archive, I only collected data from users with over 150 followers.